Values Based Financial Planning

 Your needs, wishes, and goals in these areas shape five key planning areas that are part of any investment or wealth plan.
 By helping you articulate your aspirations, we are better able to understand where you want to be and develop a blueprint to help you get there.
 This is values based financial planning.

 Before we get down to crunching numbers, we’ll talk about the things that are most important to you — family, community, pastimes, church.
 We’ll ask a lot of questions about what you’re really thinking, feeling, worried about; your experiences with money; and what you’ve accomplished so far.
 Together we’ll figure out where you are now and where you want to go.

 While our website and blog should help in that evaluation, our designation as CERTIFIED FINANCIAL PLANNER™ professional (CFP®) should make it more tangible.
 Most people think all financial planners are “certified,” but this isn’t true.
 If you are like many, you use financial advisor, financial planner, stockbroker interchangeably.
 Others see financial advice as being sold an investment or insurance policy that may or may not work as advertised.
-All financial professionals licensed to sell stocks and bonds are required to gain an understanding of their clients’ circumstances.
+All financial professionals licensed to sell stocks and bonds are required to gain an understanding of their client’s circumstances.
 However, for some that merely means that it is suitable but not necessarily in your best interests.
-I haven’t met someone that did not want the advice to be in their best interest.
+We have yet to meet someone who did not want financial planning advice to be in their best interest.
 The legal word for that is fiduciary.
 Our investment fiduciary credentials include: